Top 10 Tips for Beginners Having First Time Sex

 There are many misconceptions about what it means to "lose your virginity" and they can affect both men and women.
 The truth is, virginity is a personal concept, and its meaning can vary from person to person.
 For some, it may involve penetrative sex, while others define it differently.
 What matters most is how you choose to understand it.

+There are some essential tips that you should know before having sex for the first time .
 There are various aspects that need to be considered when you are planning to experience first time sex.
-So, here tips for first time sex that would be useful for you to have safer and healthier sexual intercourse.
+So, these tips would be useful for you to have safer and healthier sexual intercourse.

 1. Have Clear Communication

-Whether you are a man or a woman, you need to have clear and open communication with your partner.
-This is because you need to discuss what you both want when it comes to first time sex.
-Before becoming intimate, whether through vaginal penetration, oral sex, or other forms of physical intimacy, partners should have an open conversation about their comfort levels, boundaries, and expectations.
+Whether you are a man or a woman, it is essential to maintain clear and open communication with your partner.
+Discuss what you both want before becoming intimate and agree together.
+Sex would be more enjoyable if you have clear communication between you and them.
+Therefore, if you are going to have vaginal sex, oral sex, or other forms of physical intimacy, then you and your partner should have an open conversation about comfort levels, boundaries, and expectations.

 Each partner should know the other partner’s off-limits and comfort zones, and this is only possible if both partners engage in clear communication with each other before getting into a physical activity.